fourminute/Fluffy/README.md

 * Open Terminal/CMD
 * Run "pip3 install pyusb"
 * <i>MacOS users must also run "brew install libusb".
 For more info on brew, head to https://brew.sh/.</i>

+## (Optional) Install PyQt and QDarkStyle
+* <b>Please note, this step is NOT required for Fluffy to work.
+It is 100% optional.
+However, not doing this step may make Fluffy look outdated.</b>
+* Open Terminal/CMD
+* Run "pip3 install qdarkstyle" and "pip3 install pyqt"

 ## Install TinFoil
 * <b>These steps apply for all custom firmware.
 This includes but not limited to: Kosmos, ReINX, SXOS, etc.</b>